kipelia/NORMAL-BOT/scs/readme.md

-# Made by Ibrahim Adams
+# Made by Eliakim Tech